Our corporate social responsibility

 Diversity and equality

 Our culture is based on bringing together people of different backgrounds and experience.
 We fight all forms of discrimination in hiring, in workplace relations and in the career paths of our employees.
 We train our managers in this requirement and impress it on our suppliers and subcontractors.
 We promote equal opportunities.
-Since 2015, the emphasis has been on gender equality.
-We have set the target of 25% women managers by 2020.

-In-depth discussions recently resulted in the“OPEN by VINCI Construction”programme, a series of innovative experiments aimed at changing the way we address diversity within the company through meetings of entrepreneurs, employee testimonials, and creative brainstorming and awareness-raising workshops.
+In-depth discussions recently resulted in the “OPEN by VINCI Construction” programme, a series of innovative experiments aimed at changing the way we address diversity within the company through meetings of entrepreneurs, employee testimonials, and creative brainstorming and awareness-raising workshops.
 At VINCI Construction, we believe that diversity and open-mindedness are major drivers of success, progress and fulfilment within the company.

 Supporting our international development